 We hope you find it useful.
 If you have a moment, let us know what you think.

-If you’ve already downloaded Volume 1 and need more activities, see our new Volume 2 low-preparation printable activities pack.
+If you’ve already downloaded Volume 1 and need more activities, see our new Volume 2 low-preparation printable activities pack or Lidcombe Program Starter Series for Highly Structured Practice.

 - The Lidcombe Program for children who stutter

-- Lidcombe Program Stuttering Activities: Volume 2 for face-to-face and Skype therapy
+- Lidcombe Program Stuttering Activities: Volume 2 for face-to-face and telehealth therapy

 - Now you can get treatment for your child’s stuttering without all those clinic visits